Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 Types of Operational Analytics in Manufacturing

-Descriptive Analytics
+Descriptive Analytics in Manufacturing Performance

 Descriptive analytics involves analyzing data in order to better understand what happened in the past.
 Not quite “advanced”, this is the base function of the classic paring of a process data historian and trending tools.

 Descriptive analytics can be used to track key performance indicators (KPIs) and monitor progress towards goals.
-For example, descriptive analytics can help engineers and operators to look back in time and see when a process variable deviated from its target operating range, or help organizations to make informed decisions about the allocation of resources and the development of strategies based on seasonality or other historical trends.
+For example, descriptive analytics for manufacturing, can help engineers and operators to look back in time and see when a process variable deviated from its target operating range, or help organizations to make informed decisions about the allocation of resources and the development of strategies based on seasonality or other historical trends.

 Descriptive analytics can be used to track key performance indicators and monitor progress toward goals.

-Diagnostic Analytics
+Diagnostic Analytics in Manufacturing

 Diagnostic analytics goes beyond understanding what happened and uses data to identify why something happened, uncovering the root cause of problems within a process.